FAQ

 All patrons, regardless of age, must have a ticket to enter the theater.
 Children under the age of 12 must be accompanied by a parent or adult guardian and must have a ticket for a seat adjacent to the adult.

 We recommend that you arrive at least 30 minutes before the concert start time.
 By arriving early, you can avoid the parking lot rush and long lines at the ticket window.
-You’ll also have time to use the rest room, view the art in the lobby and purchase refreshments.
-If you arrive 40 minutes before, you’ll have the opportunity to attend a pre-concert talk with Maestro Confessore where he will talk about the program.
-Main floor seating will be open at that time so feel tree to sit up front and ask questions.
-The talk lasts approximately 20 minutes so you’ll have plenty of time to get to your seat and read over your program.
+You’ll also have time to use the restroom, pick up a program, and purchase refreshments.
+If you arrive 40 minutes before a Signature concert, you’ll have the opportunity to attend a pre-concert talk with the Maestro, where they will talk about the program.
+Main floor seating will be open at that time, so feel free to sit up front and ask questions.
+The talk lasts approximately 20 minutes, so you’ll have plenty of time to get to your seat and read over your program.

 Most concerts last approximately 2 hours, including a 15 minute intermission.
 Any significant exceptions to this will be noted on the individual concert page on our web site.
 Each performance is divided into two parts with an intermission in the middle.